Chapter Five

 Arnold Krammer, Nazi Prisoners Of War In America, (Scarborough House, 1996).

 "Never during my captivity," said one American prisoners, "did I get enough to eat."
-Indeed, the German issue of rations [which per week was five pounds of bread, nine pounds of potatoes, two and one pounds of cabbage and seven ounces of sausage] fell far short of the daily allowance for German POWs in the United States. the key to survival was the periodic Red Cross parcel provided for most Allied POWs...
+Indeed, the German issue of rations [which per week was five pounds of bread, nine pounds of potatoes, two and one half pounds of cabbage and seven ounces of sausage] fell far short of the daily allowance for German POWs in the United States. the key to survival was the periodic Red Cross parcel provided for most Allied POWs...

 Ronald H. Bailey, Prisoners Of War, pp 58-59 (Time-Life, 1981).